Jörgen Jönsson

 Ulf Peter Jörgen Jönsson (born 29 September 1972) is a Swedish former professional ice hockey player who last played for Färjestads BK of the Swedish Elitserien.
 He has represented the Team Sweden 285 times, making him the record holder for most games played in the national team.
 Jörgen Jönsson is also the older brother of former NHL-star Kenny Jönsson, and the two played 68 games in North America together as teammates.

-Career
+Jönsson was inducted into the IIHF Hall of Fame in 2019.

+Playing career

-Jönsson started his professional career in Rögle BK and has also played in the NHL (for the New York Islanders and Mighty Ducks of Anaheim), but chose moving home after one season because he wanted to be with his family.
+Jönsson started his professional career in Rögle BK and also played one season in the NHL (for the New York Islanders and Mighty Ducks of Anaheim), highlighted by being named NHL player of the week on February 14, 2000.
+He chose to move home after one season because he wanted to be with his family.
 Jönsson is a highly respected player in the Swedish national team.
 During his career, he was the captain of Team Sweden, unless Mats Sundin was available.
 On 11 February 2007, he played in his 273rd game for the national team, breaking the record held by Jonas Bergqvist, eventually playing in 285 games for the national team.

 Jönsson won Guldpucken (Sweden's player of the year) in 1997.

 As of the World Championship 2006 he is the only player in history who has won Olympic gold, World Championship gold and the domestic (Elitserien) playoffs during one season.

 On 9 April 2009, he retired from professional hockey.
 Färjestads BK, for whom Jönsson played 13 seasons, has retired no. 21 in his honor.

 Prior to the 2009–10 season, Jönsson was named an assistant general manager of Färjestad.
 Prior to that season's playoffs, he was named an assistant coach of Färjestad.
 In the 2010–11 season Jönsson continued to work for Färjestad as an assistant coach.
 After the 2010–11 season, however, it was announced that he had decided to leave Färjestad as an assistant coach.

 International

 He has earned his two Olympic gold medals, two World Championship gold medals and five national gold medals and is one of Sweden's best known hockey players.

+Jönsson was inducted into the IIHF Hall of Fame in 2019.